e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 - We migrated our backend to a **TypeScript Express template** for better structure, and integrated **Prisma** to manage complex state with a relational database.
 This introduced true relationships between data (users, expenses, transfers) instead of using simple JSON storage.
 - We learned how to define **Prisma models** with relations (one-to-many for payer expenses, many-to-many for expense participants, and self-relations for transfers between users) and used **Prisma Migrate** to evolve the database schema safely.
-- On the frontend, we refactored to use **React Router loaders and actions**, moving data fetching logic out of components and into the routing layer.
+- On the frontend, we refactored to use **React Router loaders**, moving data fetching logic out of components and into the routing layer.
 This makes our data flow more declarative and tied to routes, improving maintainability and performance (data is loaded before rendering).
 - We utilized a **Layout route with Outlet context** to manage global state (current user selection) and to share common data (user list) across pages.
 This is a clean way to handle state that many components need without prop drilling.
-- We implemented new UI pages: a combined **Transactions list**, a **Transfer form**, a **My Transactions** (personal view) page, and an **Expense detail** page.
-Each demonstrates different aspects of state management: aggregated data, form submission with side effects, filtered views based on context, and detailed views with related records.
+- We implemented new UI pages: a combined **Transactions list**, a **Transfer form**, and an **Expense detail** page.
+Each demonstrates different aspects of state management: aggregated data, form submission with side effects, and detailed views with related records.

 - The app now supports a realistic scenario of multiple users sharing expenses and settling up, showcasing how **backend state** (database) and **frontend state** (React) interact in a complex app.
 This lays a strong foundation for any full-stack application you'll build going forward, as you can confidently model data and manage state across the stack.